thusoy/grunt-pylint/README.md

 ```

 ## Contributing

+The python dependencies of pylint is bundled with the package as published on npm, but is not present directly in the repository.
+Thus, to be able to contribute to this project, do the following:

+1. Fork the project
+2. Clone it locally
+3. Run `npm run devsetup` to download the python dependencies (requires pip)
+4. Run `npm install` to install the node dependencies
+5. Write a test if possible and fix the issue you're having
+6. Verify that tests pass with `grunt test`

+If you want to test your fixes in another project, do steps 1-3 and then run `npm link <path-to-your-local-clone>` in the other project.

+To ensure that the npm package works out of the box on all systems, the source distribution of the python dependencies are included and installed into tasks/lib by pip in the `postinstall` phase.
+This means pip is required on the system installing the package, but that seems a fair assumption for python projects.

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Lint and test your code using [Grunt](http://gruntjs.com/).
-To get all dependencies installed, run `npm run-script devsetup`.
-This requires that you have pip installed.

 ## Changelog